Blind Super-resolution of Point Sources via Projected Gradient Descent: Introduction

-In the past few years, substantial progress has been made on designing and analyzing provable fast algorithms for applications from science and engineering via non-convex optimization \cite{jain2017non, chi2019nonconvex}, including matrix completion \cite{chen2015fast, zheng2016convergence}, phase retrieval \cite{shechtman2015phase}, blind deconvolution \cite{li2019rapid}, spectrally sparse signal recovery \cite{cai2018spectral, cai2019fast} and so on.
-Inspired by \cite{zheng2016convergence, cai2018spectral}, we propose an efficient algorithm for blind super-resolution of point sources based on the Vectorized Hankel Lift framework \cite{yang2018sparse,zhang2018multichannel,chen2020vectorized}.
-More precisely, we parameter the vectorized Hankel matrix corresponding to a candidate solution in terms of the Burer-Monteiro factorization and develop a projected gradient descent method to directly recover the low rank factors.
-Different from \cite{cai2018spectral}, this paper utilizes the low rank structure of the vectorized Hankel matrix associated with the target matrix while the previous work studied the low rank Hankel matrix recovery problem in the context of spectrally sparse recovery.
-Moreover, the sensing operator in this work differs substantially from that in \cite{cai2018spectral}.
-Therefore, the theoretical guarantee for spectrally sparse recovery in \cite{cai2018spectral} is not applicable for the blind super-resolution setting.
+{ In the past few years, substantial progress has been made on designing and analyzing provable fast algorithms for applications from science and engineering via non-convex optimization \cite{jain2017non, chen2018harnessing, chi2019nonconvex}, including matrix completion \cite{chen2015fast, zheng2016convergence}, phase retrieval \cite{shechtman2015phase}, blind deconvolution \cite{li2019rapid}, spectrally sparse signal recovery \cite{cai2018spectral, cai2019fast}, to name just a few.
+The goal of this work is to develop an efficient non-convex algorithm for blind super-resolution problem.